DUI is a serious offense that thousands of people are charged with every year.

 - First-Time DUI Offenders

 Drunk driving is the act of driving a car or another vehicle while intoxicated.
 Intoxicated is defined in different ways in different situations.
-The classic definition of driving while intoxicated is a person who gets behind the wheel with a blood alcohol content of greater than 0.08.
-But it can also involve driving with lower blood alcohol content levels for special populations such as the drivers of commercial vehicles and minors.
-There are also several drugs that can lead a person to be impaired enough to trigger a DUI charge.
+The classic definition of driving while intoxicated is a person who drives impaired to the extent that they are less safe than if they had not been drinking alcohol.
+There are also specialized offenses which entail driving with an unlawful alcohol level, usually a blood alcohol content of greater than 0.08 for an adult.
+However, it can also involve driving with lower blood alcohol content levels for special groups such as the drivers of commercial vehicles and minors.
+There are also several lawfully prescribed medications which can cause impairment to trigger a DUI charge.

 Drunk Driving charge

-A drunk driving charge is when a person receives if he or she is caught driving while drunk.
-There are few restrictions as to the vehicles in which a person can drive while intoxicated and receive one of these charges.
+A drunk driving charge is an accusation of operating a motorized vehicle on the roadway under any of the above described conditions.
+There are few restrictions as to the types of vehicles in which a person can drive while intoxicated and receive one of these charges.
 People can receive a drunk driving charge in a wide variety of vehicles.
-Some common alternative vehicles include boats and ATVs.

 There are a number of ways that law enforcement can prove a drunk driving charge.
-Most famous among these is the breathalyzer test.
-Breathalyzer tests involve a person breathing into a device that measures the percentage of alcohol in their bloodstream.
+The most common among these is the breathalyzer test.
+Breathalyzer tests involve a person blowing into a device that measures the percentage of alcohol in their bloodstream.
 Alcohol affects everyone differently.
 But the law has determined that a person in most cases who drives with a blood alcohol content of 0.08 is driving impaired.
-Once that is determined, an individual is often arrested and is no longer able to drive that evening.
+Once that is determined, an individual is often arrested.
 This is not the only way that a police officer can determine a DUI.

 These charges can be serious and can result in a number of negative situations for the person involved.
-Drunk driving charges sometimes result in a person spending a night or two in jail or paying thousands of dollars.
+Drunk driving charges sometimes result in a person spending a night or two in jail and paying thousands of dollars for their defense and in penalties.
 These penalties increase significantly for any negative factors associated with the charge.